Harsh301204/Auth_service/README.md

 npx sequelize model:generate --name User --attributes email:string,password:string
 ```
 - Now Doing some changes in model and migration file as per requirement

+- Using sequelize triggers and bcrypt package to encrypt our password
+- Will be doing encryption in models